microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - A deployment of IOM resides within an environment.![iom environments](./media/iom-environments.png)

-    A tenant can support multiple environments which in turn offer a container to deploy reources such as Flow, Dataverse etc. to support a D365 app such as IOM.
+    A tenant can support multiple environments which in turn offer a container to deploy resources such as Flow, Dataverse etc. to support a D365 app such as IOM.

     > Note: Dynamics 365 apps can only be deployed to an environment that was created with a database with a Dynamics 365 apps enabled during the environment creation.
 A valid Dynamics 365 license is also required to enable Dynamics 365 apps during the environment creation.